This is a short lesson about Spanish Adverbs ending in “-mente”, such as “normalmente”, “simplemente”, etc.

 Some example sentences

-To end this lesson, here are some sentences which include the 4 adverbs ending in “-mente” that we just created:
+Finally, here are some sentences which include the 4 adverbs ending in “-mente” that we just created:

 Desgraciadamente, este año no tengo tiempo para viajar. = Unfortunately, I don’t have time to travel this year.